controlroom/tools.sortable/doc/INTRODUCTION.md

    :items "vector of hash-maps"
-   :item-key "keyword that identifies identifier" :item-compnent "A single component that data flows to" :wire "wire to tap on sorting events"
+   :item-key "keyword that identifies identifier" :item-compnent "A single component that data flows to" :sorted-ids "Vector of identifiers that represent the current sort via index"

+   :container-classes "String list of classes" :container-id "String of potential id for container"

+   :wire "wire to tap on sorting events"
    }
   )